 The undergraduate department offers the highly successful and fast growing IBL program.
 The graduate school offerings were expanded with a program in Port Management in May 1996 and Logistics Management in May 1998.
-Reflecting the current geopolitical environment and market needs, the Graduate Program now offers one M.S. degree major - Global Logistics and Maritime Management.
-Over 200 alumni have earned our Masters of Science degree.
+Reflecting the current geopolitical environment and market needs, the Graduate Program now offers one On Campus M.S. degree major - Global Logistics and Maritime Management (GLMM) and one Online M.S. degree major - International Logistics Management (ILM).
+Over 210 alumni have earned our Masters of Science degree.